jmeickle/libRPG/docs/reference/source/reference/mapobject.rst

 - To define the object's behavior when activated, implement the *activate()* method.
 - To define the object's behavior when collided, implement the *collide_with_party()* method.

+To have a MapObject be updated every cycle, define an update() method for it and it will be called every map cycle.

 Example
 -------